ua-snap/data-distribution/README.md

 ### Running the harvester

+#### Create an organization

 Before you can create a harvester instance, you need to have at least one organization defined.
-Log into CKAN's web interface with the admin user you created earlier, then go to the Organizations menu at the top of the screen and create one named 'snap'.
+Log into CKAN's web interface with the admin user you created earlier, then navigate to organizations by entering the URL `https://site.url/organization` and create one named 'snap'.

+#### Configure the harvester

 As a logged in admin user, go to `localhost:5000/harvest` and configure a new harvest job: